VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Proposed Work

-The MMEmoRec dataset has been evaluated by having 8 people evaluate the data samples.
-We had two human readers (one male and one female) who spoke out and recorded the text components of the data samples.
-The evaluators listened to the machine synthesized speech against the human speech recorded by the human readers and scored the contextual similarity between them on a scale of 0 to 100.
-The human evaluators also evaluated whether the data samples' speech, image, and text components agree with the annotated emotion sample individually and combinedly.
-The samples have been picked randomly, and the average of the evaluators' scores has been reported in Table \ref{tab:human_eval} where $S_{ss-hs}$ denotes the percentage of evaluators reporting the synthetic speech (ss) to be similar to human speech (hs). $S_{ss}$ \& $S_{hs}$ denotes the percentage of speech components of synthetic and human speech portraying the annotated emotion.
-Likewise, $S_{i}$ and $S_{t}$ denote the agreement of annotated emotion class by image and text components. $S_{ss-i-t}$ and $S_{hs-i-t}$ show the samples showing agreement of the annotated emotion class by all three modalities on considering synthetic and human speech, respectively.
+The IIT-R MMEmoRec dataset was evaluated by eight people.
+Two human readers (one male, one female) recorded the text components as speech, and evaluators compared these to the machine‐synthesized versions on a $0-100$ contextual‐similarity scale.
+They also rated how well each modality matched the annotated emotions.
+Average scores are shown in Table \ref{tab:human_eval}, where $S_{ss-hs}$ represents the percentage of evaluators who found the synthetic speech (ss) similar to human speech (hs). $S_{ss}$ \& $S_{hs}$ denote the percentages of synthetic and human speech components portraying the annotated emotion. $S_{i}$ and $S_{t}$ indicate the agreement of the image and text with the annotated emotion, respectively. $S_{ss-i-t}$ and $S_{hs-i-t}$ reflect the agreement across all three modalities considering synthetic and human speech.

-We had two readers read the text of the data samples and called their output human synthesized speech.
-60.72\% evaluators found the synthetic speech to be contextually similar to the human synthesized speech.
-74.49\% synthetic speech samples and 78.91\% human synthesized speech samples were found to be portraying the annotated emotion labels.
-As per the further observations, 69.26\% images and 78.81\% text components of the data samples correspond to the annotated emotion labels.
-Moreover, the evaluators also reported that 72.99\% of the samples considering machine synthesized speech along with the corresponding text \& image were in line with the determined emotion label, whereas this is comparable to the value of 76.74\% on considering human synthesized speech along with the corresponding text \& image.
+We had two readers read the text of the data samples and called their output human-synthesized speech.
+60.72\% of evaluators found the synthetic speech contextually similar to the human-synthesized speech.
+74.49\% of synthetic speech samples and 78.91\% of human-synthesized speech samples were found to portray the annotated emotion labels.
+Additionally, 69.26\% of images and 78.81\% of text components of the data samples corresponded to the annotated emotion labels.
+Moreover, 72.99\% of the samples considering machine-synthesized speech with corresponding text \& image aligned with the determined emotion label, comparable to 76.74\% when considering human-synthesized speech with text \& image.